-Once you go as big as 6” leveling kits, you’re basically losing some of the Tundra UTE functionality and its becoming more of a show pony.
+Once you go as big as 6” leveling kits, you’re basically losing some of the Tundra UTE functionality and it’s becoming more of a show pony.
 When you go this high you are able to fit in excess of 12” wide rims with 35” tires.
-A popular choice is negative -44 offset 12” wheel on 20’s (20×12 -44).
+A popular choice is negative -44 offset 12” wheel on the ’20s (20×12 -44).
 This wheel configuration offers a very wide, show truck stance.

 If you want to squeeze in 37” tires, you’ll have to fit a front aftermarket bumper for better clearance and no scrubbing at full lock.

 Can you fit 33’s on a Stock Tundra?

 In short yes, you absolutely can fit 33’” tires on stock Tundra with no additional suspension modifications.
 Tire size of 275/70/18 is slightly bigger than 33″ and fits perfectly stock.